An Introduction to H.H. Sri Sri Ravi Shankar

 A noted humanitarian leader, Sri Sri Ravi Shankar’s programs have provided assistance to people from a wide range of backgrounds – victims of natural disasters, survivors of terror attacks and war, children from marginalized populations and communities in conflict, among others.
 The strength of his message has inspired a wave of service based on spirituality through a huge body of volunteers, who are driving these projects forward in critical areas around the globe.

-As a spiritual teacher, Sri Sri Ravi Shankar has rekindled the traditions of yoga and meditation and offered them in a form that is relevant to the 21st century.
+As a spiritual teacher, H.H.
+Sri Sri Ravi Shankar has rekindled the traditions of yoga and meditation and offered them in a form that is relevant to the 21st century.
 Beyond reviving ancient wisdom, Sri Sri Ravi Shankar has created new techniques for personal and social transformation.
 These include the Sudarshan Kriya® which has helped millions of people to find relief from stress and discover inner reservoirs of energy and peace in daily life.
 In a mere 30 years, his programs have raised the quality of life for participants in 152 countries and has touched the lives of 370 million people.

 A Figure of Peace